mattpoggi/3net/README.md

 ## Train 3net from scratch

 Code for training will be (eventually) uploaded.
-Meanwhile, you can train pydnet by embedding it into https://github.com/mrharicot/monodepth
+Meanwhile, you can train 3net by embedding it into https://github.com/mrharicot/monodepth